i-rinat/reiserfs-defrag/README.md

 Status
 ======
-Experimental.
-Do not use it on sensitive data.
+**Experimental.
+Do not use it on sensitive data.**

-As for now (tag:journaling-merge) it journals meta-data while moving blocks.
+As for now (tag:*tree-through*) it journals meta-data while moving blocks.
 That _should_ prevent data loss, but I did not verify that thoroughly.
-I think now it has quadratic complexity to the partition size, I'm trying to fix issue.
+I think now it has quadratic complexity to the partition size.
+I've sorted out quadratic cpu usage, but it still have quadratic time due to move patterns.
 Now it also lacks of wise algorithms and just packs data in tree order.
 (Here tree is the internal tree that stores meta-data, it has no much common with directory tree).
 And that means almost every block will be moved.
 Insanely slow.

 Some results:

- 1. 3 GiB, with 92000 files and 25000 dirs, 78% full, took 2 minutes to complete.
+ 1. 3 GiB, with 92162 files and 25050 dirs, 78% full, took 2 minutes to complete.
- 2. 120 GiB, with 3824699 files and 329550 dirs, 80% full, took 660 minutes to complete.
+ 2. 120 GiB, with 3820294 files and 328952 dirs, 80% full, took 350 minutes to complete.

 Fragmentation